Christ of the Ozarks

 Christ of the Ozarks statue is a monumental sculpture of Jesus located near Eureka Springs, Arkansas, atop Magnetic Mountain.
-It was erected in 1966 as a "Sacred Project" by populist and white supremacist Gerald L. K. Smith.
+It was erected in 1966 as a "Sacred Project" by Gerald L. K. Smith.
 The statue stands 65.5 ft high.

 Background

 During the Great Depression, Gerald L. K. Smith served as an organizer for Huey P. Long's Share Our Wealth movement and led it briefly following Long's assassination in 1935.
 After many years of highly controversial, religiously charged activism that was primarily characterized by Holocaust denial, virulent racism, antisemitism, and pro-Nazi sympathies, Smith retired to Eureka Springs, Arkansas, where he bought and renovated an old mansion.
 On other parts of the estate property, he planned a religious theme park, which he called "Sacred Projects".
 He commissioned the centerpiece, a gigantic statue of Jesus, completed in 1966.
 It is called Christ of the Ozarks.

 He also completed a 4,100-seat amphitheater.
 This is the site of seasonal annual outdoor performances of The Great Passion Play.
 It is performed 3 nights a week from the last week of May through the end of October.